mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 God that felt shitty.
 It felt shitty even then when I didn't know exactly why it felt shitty.

 Then in high school, I learned that being a man meant sexual conquest.
 It was about trying to score blow jobs off the easy girl.
-It was all those awkward conversations were we'd sit around and try to shoot the shit like real men, saying real manly things like, "God, don't you just love boobs!"
-(Which sadly, while not perhaps a direct quote, does capture the general sprit of things.)
+It was all those awkward conversations where we'd sit around and try to shoot the shit like real men, saying real manly things like, "God, don't you just love boobs!"
+(Which sadly, while not perhaps a direct quote, does capture the general spirit of things.)

 And more than anything, I look back now and see all that went unsaid.
 They taught us about babies, STDs, and even consent but never about what women wanted.
 No one talked about that.
 I honestly can't recall any male my age ever even hinting at that back then.
 Sex was something done to them.